 If you go to el Zócalo in Mexico City, you may see all kinds of Mexicans.
-You really can’t say you’ve been to Mexico City unless you’ve actually visited el Zócalo.
+You really can’t say you’ve been to Mexico City unless you’ve visited el Zócalo In Mexico City.
 So every time I go to Mexico City, I end up in the Zocalo at least once.

 Today, I saw the second movie of the Chronicles of Narnia with my sons Adam and Alex.
 Adam was worried about watching the movie because he never read the book.
 I was glad that I saw the first movie last week before seeing this one because I wouldn’t have understood some of the allusions otherwise.
 I thought the sequel was actually better than the first movie.
 And my sons enjoyed it even though they couldn’t spoil the plot for me.
 Even though this is a generally serious movie, I laughed at many scenes that were intentionally funny.
 I was surprised the humor was successful.

 One thing that bothered me about the movie was the depiction of the “bad guys.”
 In most movies, the plot revolves around the conflict between the good guys and the bad guys.
 That’s just one of the few available movie plots.
 However, these bad guys look as if they’re from Spain, they have Spanish accents, and they wear the helmets and body armor of the Conquistadors.
 I mean, these are my ancestors.
 Spaniards have always been hated from the Middle Ages on.
 In fact, until about a few hundred years ago, Spain was considered part of Africa by most Europeans.
 Some of this residue hatred is still present to this day in the U.S. toward all Mexicans.
 Many things that happened in Europe carried over to the New World.
 So this xenophobia toward Mexicans in particular is just an extension of a trend that began in Europe.